malikpiara/moon/pages/first copy.md

-title: Copy the work of others
+title: A different Blog
-date: 2020-01-29
+date: 2021-01-29
-tags:
-- general
+category: general
-- test

 Many people celebrate the work of Pablo Picasso, but often overlook the process that contributed to make him the genius we all know and appreciate today.